govuk-one-login/ipv-cri-f2f-front/README.md

 # Browser tests

-Browser based tests can be run against the mock server, and should be able to be run against an instance of the API.
+Browser based tests can be run against:

+- a local FE and a mock server
+- a local FE pointed to a deployed API
+- a deployed FE pointed to a deployed API

 These tests are written using [Cucumber](https://cucumber.io/docs/installation/javascript/) as the test runner and [Playwright](https://playwright.dev/) as the automation tool.
 They also follow the [Page Object Model](https://playwright.dev/docs/test-pom) for separation of concerns.

 They can be run by using:

 `yarn run test:browser`

+When run against an instance of the FE deployed in the cloud, which in turn connects to a deployed API, however currently the mocks also need to be running (`yarn run mocks`) as the test runner makes calls to a `GET /__reset/{scenario}` endpoint which is not present in a deployed API.
+However the actual test will run against cloud-deployed code and not utilise the mock.
+In a future PR this needs to be refactored so that the mocks do not need to run when executing browser tests against a deployed FE.

 ## Using mocked scenario data